 retirement savings planning couple

-Target-date funds are a type of mutual fund that has become popular in retirement planning over the past two decades.
+Target-date funds are a type of allocation fund that has become popular in retirement planning over the past two decades.
 They go by different names, interchangeably called several things, including:

 • lifecycle funds